The Wholehearted Marriage

 “At that moment I thought to myself, this girl has real potential,” says Dr. Smalley, co-author of The Wholehearted Marriage.
 “I figured marriage with her would be quite the adventure.”

 Erin and Greg have been married since 1992, and the practical jokes continue to this day.

-“My motto for our marriage is, ‘expect the unexpected,’ because I never know when Erin is up to something,” Smalley said.
+“My motto for our marriage is, ‘expect the unexpected,’ because I never know when Erin is up to something,” Smalley says.
 “We have had a lot of laughs, but we have also learned some very valuable lessons throughout our marriage.
 I would have to say that one of the most important things we have learned is that the state of our hearts is foundational for a healthy marriage.”

-Another key to creating safety is to understand there will be times in your marriage when your spouse does something that irritates you.
-How you respond can either create or destroy safety in your marriage.
+Another key to creating safety is to understand there will be times when your spouse irritates you somehow.